ronanchris/session-continuity-kit-ronan-v3/QUICK-START.md

 ### **Meta-Collaboration Issues**
 - **System not self-monitoring?**
-  - Verify cursor-rules-advanced-automation.mdc is installed
+  - Verify session-continuity-v3.mdc is installed in .cursor/rules/
   - Ask direct questions about execution quality
   - Try "If system were working, wouldn't X happen?" approach